-Fiambre is a Guatemalan dish that is prepared once a year on November 1st for the Day of the Dead or Dia de los Muertos.
+Fiambre is a Guatemalan dish that is prepared once a year on November 1st for the Dia de los Santos or All Saits Day, a celebrations that takes place one day before the Dia de los Muertos.
 Traditionally people visit the cemetery bringing flowers, incense and fiambre to their dead.
 Today this dish is mostly shared at home in a more private celebration that includes family and close friends.
 Each family has their own recipe for fiabre which is usually passed on from generation to generation.
 There are different kinds: white, red and divoriciado in which all the ingredients are left separated and each person picks what they want.

 Fiambre must be prepared at least one day before serving and marinated in sauce blend of vinegar and other ingredients called the caldillo.
 This particular recipe is of fiambre rojo , which gets it’s red color from beets and it’s very similar to the one my grandmother used to make.

 Many people add fish and even shrimp but I prefer fiambre without fish.
 Although in my family we always have the red variety but white one is really good too and usually sweeter.
 I will try and find a good recipe for it and share that with you soon.

 Learn more about the origins of fiambre on my article: Fiambre for El Dia de los Muertos.

 This recipe is needs to be prepared 2-3 days ahead of time.
 For best results enlist family members in the process, there is a lot of cutting and slicing so make the preparation as well as the meal a family event.
 When I was I kid I loved putting the fiambre together in layers and decorating the top making faces and fun designs with the chiles, radish roses, baby corn and long slices of cheeses.